Therapy for Powerlessness and Resentment

 1. Recognize that changing is not easy.

-To make any changes, you must realize that you need to change, and changing a mentality is complicated because you may not know that you need to change.
+Changing a mentality is complicated because you may not realize you need to change.
 We tend to take a familiar mentality as our genuine attitude and true identity.
-For example, we may not realize that we view ourselves and others from a "victim mentality" and firmly believe we are a victim.
-If someone disagrees with us that we are a victim, we will think that this person has no empathy, does not understand us, and even wants to hurt us — "You’re just like the others!"
+For example, you may not realize that you view yourself and others from a "victim mentality" and firmly believe that you are a victim.
+If someone disagrees with you that you are a victim, you will think that this person has no empathy, does not understand you, and even wants to harm you — "They’re just like the others!"

 2. Recognize the consequences of not changing.

-When we act out of a "victim mentality," however, we will react to our disadvantages when problems arise, such as frequently blaming ourselves or others, exploding in anger after being passive for a long time, or becoming indifferent, cynical, cold, and hardened.
-In these reactions, we gradually erode our respect for ourselves, decision-making ability, and the quality of our relationships.
-We create a vicious circle of even greater passivity, powerlessness, low self-esteem, resentment, again consolidating a "victim mentality."
+When you act out of a "victim mentality," you react to your own disadvantages by frequently blaming others, exploding in anger after being passive for a long time, or becoming indifferent, cynical, cold, and hardened.
+In these reactions, you gradually erode your self-respect, decision-making ability, and the quality of your relationships.
+You create a vicious circle of even greater passivity, powerlessness, low self-esteem, resentment, and reinforce your "victim mentality."

 3. Determine to change and take action.

-When you realize that you tend to see yourself as a victim, you have made a big step towards change.
-However, it is not enough to just know it; you need to decide to change and take action.
+When you realize you tend to see yourself as a victim, you have taken a big step toward change.
+However, it is not enough to know it; you must decide to change and act.
 In my work with patients, I emphasize the power a "victim mentality" has on us, the importance of our determination and practices of change, and our willingness to grapple with ourselves.

-In Greek mythology, the hero Odysseus had to pass through the sea on his way home after winning a battle.
+In Greek mythology, the hero Odysseus had to pass through the sea on his way home after winning the Trojan War.
 The sea was known for its sirens, which sang irresistible songs to the sailors, luring them to their demise.
 To pass through this sea, Odysseus commanded the sailors to plug their ears, tie him to the mast, and tell them that no matter how he shouted or demanded, they should not untie him, thus successfully passing through the sea.

 A "victim mentality" is like the sirens' songs, with mighty force to allure us.
 It is easy to give in without struggling.
-Still, once we give in to the mentality and see ourselves as victims when we are not, we do not engage in our ability to effectively solve problems, take responsibility for our lives, and only feel worse about ourselves.
+Still, once we give in to the mentality of seeing ourselves as victims when we are not, we lose the ability to solve problems effectively, take responsibility for our lives, and only feel worse about ourselves.
 The keys to Odysseus's success are that he remembered the fatal consequences of heading in the direction of the sirens, he had a group of sailors who shared his determination to succeed and were unwilling to give him short-term gratification, and he was willing to bear the emotional tension and grapple with himself, however difficult it was.

-When the enchanting songs of a "victim mentality" start, you need to remember the consequences of aligning with a "victim mentality," seek help from people, including therapists, who are committed to helping you change, even when you protest to do the opposite, and do your best to resist following the allure.
-You may still “lose”, but your psychological capacity gradually increases each time you make all-out efforts to resist the temptation — this in and of itself is good practice for treating powerlessness and resentment and improving self-esteem.
+When the enchanting songs of a "victim mentality" start, you need to remember the consequences of reacting from a "victim mentality," seek help from people, including therapists, who are committed to helping you change, even when you protest against changing, and do your best to resist following the allure.
+You may still “lose”, but your psychological capacity gradually increases each time you make all-out efforts to resist your impulse — this in and of itself is good practice for treating powerlessness and resentment and improving self-esteem.

 FAQs